tytydraco/yessleep/out/Ive_been_alone_at_the_bottom_of_the_ocean_for_12_hours_something_just_tried_to_talk_to_me.md

 I’m usually with a crew of two or three other people.
 Good people, hard workers who spend most of their time down here.
 Down in the nothing.

 This isn’t really a summer job that you can just pick up and drop as you please.
-You train, you study, you get comfortable with the idea of being surrounded by darkness as water thick enough to kill you and you train.
+You train, you study, you get comfortable with the idea of being surrounded by darkness and water thick enough to kill you and you train.
 Demetri had seemingly made the mistake of forgetting the former and the latter.

 He was so fucking skinny, if saturation diving had a weight minimum he’d be well under it.
 But when you need divers you need divers.
 And with the usual crew being a man down on the account of Max’s appendix’s bursting the higher-ups decided to fast track Deimtri straight down to the ocean floor.
 It was meant to be one of our simpler dives.
 Get to the habitat and over the course of 20 odd days check a series of valves and gages on a couple of defunct wellheads.
 Then bob’s your uncle we’re back right in time for payday.
 Of course that’s not what happened.